nabieebabak/nuxt-electron-element/mposclient/README.md

 > This is a dekstop app built over Electron and Nuxt.
 Element UI has been added as a plugin.

-Using Following:
+Using Following: --Vuejs, --Nuxt, --Electron, --Element UI, --electron-template

-Vuejs
-Nuxt
-Electron
-Element UI
-electron-template
+Thanks

 ## Build Setup